sj1705/sj1705/README.md

-I am a pre-final student pursuing engineering in Computer science with specialization in Cloud Computing and Virtualization Technology.
+I am a final student pursuing engineering in Computer science with specialization in Cloud Computing and Virtualization Technology.
 I am interested in Full stack Development , Web3 , DevOps .